expertailab/Look_read_and_enrich/README.md

   -c CORPUS, --corpus CORPUS    Selected Corpus: flickr30k, coco, scigraph or semscholar
 ```

-**Categorization Experiments** (crossmodal_experiments.py): In this notebook we categorize the figures and captions in five different categories.
+**Categorization Experiments**: We categorize the figures and captions in five different categories.
 To do so, we use the weights generated in the CrossModal experiment for the captions and with the introduction of KG (Vecsigrafo) for the figures.

 ```
 cat_experiments.py [-h] [-w WEIGHTS] [-t]